 Black color meaning

 Black stands for power, elegance, and sophistication.
-It’s commonly used in graphic design – black can be bold by itself, add a nice touch in details, or provide a super-powerful combination with any other color (e.g., silver for exclusivity or bright neon for a chic and modern look).
+It’s commonly used in graphic design – black can be bold by itself, add a nice touch to details, or provide a super-powerful combination with any other color (e.g., silver for exclusivity or bright neon for a chic and modern look).

 White color meaning